zhenghung/CompactWarehouseRobotNavi/ROS/README.md

 Use Rviz to set waypoints for navigation or the provided Move Base Action GUI package!

+If a map is already loaded, use:

+    roslaunch warebot_navigation navigation_map.launch

+For simulations, use:

+    roslaunch warebot_navigation navigation_map_sim.launch

+    roslaunch warebot_navigation navigation_sim.launch

 ## Using the Laser Scan Matcher
 This uses the `laser_Scan_matcher` package to improve odometry.
 Use only when a real LIDAR is used!